-The file name specifies a file name prefix for the trace file.
-The system appends the node panel name and a time-stamp to the file name.
-The node ID is the current configuration node.
+The file name specifies a file name prefix to use when generating the trace file.
+The system appends the node panel name and a timestamp to the file name.

 A maximum of 10 trace files will be kept on the cluster.
 When the eleventh trace is made, the oldest existing trace file is overwritten.